Table of Contents

 What is chronic fatigue syndrome?

 Chronic fatigue syndrome (CFS) is a disease that causes you to become so fatigued (tired) you can’t perform normal daily tasks.
-This is called chronic fatigue.
 The main symptom of CFS is chronic fatigue that lasts more than 6 months.
-Physical or mental activities often make the symptoms worse, and rest usually doesn’t improve the symptoms.
+Physical or mental activities often make the symptoms worse.
+Rest usually doesn’t improve the symptoms.

 People who have CFS may experience the following symptoms:

 - Tender or painful areas in your neck or armpits due to swollen lymph nodes (or lymph glands).

 - Muscle soreness.

 - Pain that moves from joint to joint without swelling or redness.